spacehellas/tnova-vim-backend/documentation/deploying.md

 is based on [a minimal Node.js Docker image](https://github.com/mhart/alpine-node).
 It was selected due to its small
 size: it does not exceed 40 MB.
-This image is built on [Alpine Linux](https://alpinelinux.org/) and contains additionaly just the node as a static binary with no npm.
+This image is built on [Alpine Linux](https://alpinelinux.org/) and contains additionally just the node as a static binary with no npm.

 As such, it is required to run `npm install` locally *before* running `docker